-- Pick two trade issues that remain unresolved and state the reasons for their lacking conclusion. - Evaluate motivations for the South Korean negotiation position using trade theory and related economic arguments. - Evaluate motivations for the U.S. negotiation position using trade theory and related economic arguments. - For the U.S. negotiation position, pick two main domestic interest groups and their motivation to influence the negotiations.
+- State two trade issues that held up negotiations of the trade agreement, one for the foreign government and one for the U.S. government. - Evaluate motivations for the foreign government's negotiation position using trade theory and related economic arguments. - Evaluate motivations for the U.S. negotiation position using trade theory and related economic arguments. - For the U.S. negotiation position, pick two main domestic interest groups and their motivation to influence the negotiations.